Examinations at Campus Gotland

 Registration for examinations and retake examinations

 You must always register for an examination – both regular examinations and retake examinations.
 Registration takes place through the Student Portal.
 Late registration at the examination hall or study administration office is not possible.
 All written exams are taken anonymously at Uppsala University; i.e., you will use a code instead of your name/personal identification number when taking an examination.
-To receive this code you must apply for the examination/retake examination through the Student Portal.
+To receive this code you must announce yourself for the examination/retake examination through the Student Portal.
+If you have any questions regarding examination registration, please contact the Study administration.

 If you are late to the examination

 Arrive at the hall early!
 If you arrive late, after the test tasks have been passed out, you must wait outside of the hall for 25 minutes before the exam invigilator will allow you to enter.
 You will not be given extra time.
 If you arrive more than 30 minutes after the established start time, you may not take the test.

 Unregistering from examinations and retake examinations

 It is important to unregister from an examination (through the Student Portal) if you cannot take the test.
 To avoid incurring the costs of invigilators, materials and halls, you must unregister no later than the registration deadline.

 If you have a disability and require additional support for the examination, contact Sofie Westberg, coordinator for students with disabilities.
 You must submit your request for an exam accommodation two weeks before the exam to the examination administrator each time you plan to sit an exam.

 Collection of exams